 I feel awkward and guilty now because the team is keenly aware that I don’t trust them, that I feel disconnected and much prefer my team at home.
-That awkwardness and guilt prevailed in my session with Chelsea today.
+That awkwardness and guilt prevailed in my session with Carly today.
 I shared my drawing of my eating disorder and my “Beautiful” image and then we painted.

-Rudi dropped a bomb on me today in session.
+Ruby dropped a bomb on me today in session.
 She forced me to cry and vent about weight restoration and meal plan “struggles,” then proceeded to dismiss everything I described as “judgments.”

 I begged get her to shrink my meals and increase my snacks so I’d have less to eat at one time, but she said that would be more painful.
 She said I’m feeling so shitty because I’m close to weight stabilization.
 Comforting, but how close is close?

 Here’s the aforementioned bomb: Mom is portioning everything for me on my pass at Christmas.
 She doesn’t know yet.
-We’re discussing this tomorrow during the treatment team, and she’s going to learn my meal plan.
+We’re discussing this tomorrow during the treatment team meeting, and she’s going to learn my meal plan.
 How am I going to restrict when I go home if she is this involved?